rpriam/book1/README.md

 Theory for the linear regression  <br />
 Theory for logistic regression <br />
 Loglikelihood and loss function <br />
+Analytical expression of the derivatives  <br />
-Derivatives, implementation with numpy <br />
+implementation with numpy <br />
 Implementation with Scikit-Learn <br />

 5. First-order training of linear models <br />